hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

       source activate <env_name>
       conda install -c conda-forge r-languageserver

-Now you can use code-server as a R IDE as well.
+Now you can use code-server as an R IDE as well.
 The first time you open up a script, you will get a warning that `languageserver` is not installed.
 You have to click
 'No'.
 You will still be able to work.
 It is just the extension that is not looking for `languageserver` in the correct place.

 **Remarks:**